Fibromyalgia Basics

 Perpetuating Factors

 Nutritional Inadequacies: When nutrients are low, but not necessarily deficient, these inadequacies can interfere with the resolution of the MTPs.
-“The five vitamins of special importance,” writes Simons, “are vitamins B1, B6, B12, folic acid, and vitamin C.” Keeping calcium, iron, potassium and magnesium in the normal range is also important.
+Be sure to take a good multi-vitamin with minerals.

 Other Factors: Chronic viral infections and impaired sleep may contribute to the perpetuation of MTPs.